Project-OMOTES/simulator-core/code-review_MT.md

 after fixing the environment, i could run pytest.  all tests pass, 92% code coverage (!)

 ## Develoment process
-Main development is done by 2 persons: Sam & Mike.
-Ryvo has contributed on parts of the assets and with internal discussions (and review?)
+Main development is done by Sam & Mike.
+Ryvo has contributed on parts of the assets and with internal discussions (and review?),  I was involved in the start of development

 development is done in branches which are merged via PRs.
 Code review is done for (almost) every PR,  the comments seem reasonable.
 Most comments seem very compact/short, I assume a lot of offline discussion takes place?

 Github Issues are used (currently 39 open, 26 closed).
 Issues seem relevant and descriptive titles are used.
-However,  most issues contain no description or content,  no criteria for succes, documentation, etc. No (online) discussion takes place on the issues,  so documentation of the issue-solving process is missing.
+However,  most issues contain no description or content,  no criteria for succes, documentation, etc. No (online) discussion takes place on the issues,  so documentation of the issue-solving process is missing.  discussion via issues may also be an opportunity to involve Ryvo more?